What is a thyroxine (T4) test?

-Thyroxine, also known as T4, is a type of thyroid hormone.
-A T4 test measures the level of T4 in your blood.
-Too much or too little T4 can be a sign of thyroid disease.
+Thyroxine is also called T4.
+T4 is a hormone that your thyroid gland makes.
+A T4 test measures the level of T4 in a sample of your blood.
+Too much or too little T4 may be a sign of a thyroid problem.

-There are two forms of T4 in your blood:
+T4 is the main hormone that your thyroid makes.
+There are two forms of it in your blood:

-- Free T4 is the active form of thyroxine hormone that enters your tissues where it's needed.
+- Free T4 is the active form of thyroxine hormone that enters your body tissues where you need it.

-- Bound T4 is thyroxine that attaches or binds to certain proteins which prevent it from entering your tissues.
+- Bound T4 is thyroxine that attaches or binds to certain proteins which prevent it from entering your body tissues.
+It stays in your bloodstream as a "backup supply" until your tissues need it.

 T4 levels can be measured with either a free T4 test or a total T4 test:

-- A free T4 test directly measures the amount of free T4 in your blood.
-Medical experts believe this test provides more accurate information than a total T4 test, so it's used more often.
+- A free T4 test measures the amount of free T4 in your blood.
+Medical experts believe this test is more accurate than a total T4 test, so it's used more often.

-Other names: free thyroxine, free T4, total T4 concentration, T4 index, thyroxine screen, free T4 concentration, thyroxine test by equilibrium dialysis
+Other names: free thyroxine, free T4, total T4 concentration, Free T4 index (FTI), thyroxine screen, free T4 concentration, thyroxine test by equilibrium dialysis

 What is it used for?

-A T4 test is used to check how well your thyroid is working.
-It's also used to help diagnose and monitor thyroid disease and conditions that may affect your thyroid, including:
+A T4 test is usually used with other thyroid tests to help diagnose and monitor thyroid disease and to gather more information about other conditions that may affect your thyroid.
+It may be used to:

-In certain cases, a T4 test may be done as part of a group of tests called a thyroid panel.
-A thyroid panel includes a test for TSH as well as other thyroid tests.
+In certain cases, a T4 test may be done as part of a group of thyroid tests called a thyroid panel.

 - Weight gain